openpaymentseurope/docs/docs/banks/DABASESX.md

 - Username: 8195475386
 - Password: xUKSWPgHy2H2XBt8cv

 Sandbox only supports British accounts, this applies both to AIS and PIS, currency is therefore `GBP` and IBANs are for GB as well.
-We are mapping UK.OBIE.SortCodeAccountNumber to BBAN in sandbox to make it more aligned with the rest of the system.
+We are mapping UK.OBIE.SortCodeAccountNumber to BBAN in sandbox to make it more aligned with other Swedish ASPSPs.

 ## Consent Service